Suggested Searches

 5.2.9 Inertial Sensing

 Inertial sensors include gyroscopes for measuring angular change and accelerometers for measuring velocity change.
-They are packaged in different ways that range from single-axis devices (i.e., a single gyroscope or accelerometer), to packages which include three orthogonal axes of gyroscopes (Inertial Reference Unit (IRU)) to units containing three orthogonal gyros and three orthogonal accelerometers (Inertial Measurement Unit (IMU)).
-These sensors are frequently used to propagate the vehicle state between measurement updates of a non-inertial sensor.
+They are packaged in different ways that range from single-axis devices (e.g., a single gyroscope or accelerometer) to packages that include three orthogonal axes of gyroscopes (Inertial Reference Unit (IRU)), to units containing three orthogonal gyros and three orthogonal accelerometers (Inertial Measurement Unit (IMU)).
+These sensors are frequently used to propagate the vehicle state between measurement updates from non-inertial sensors.
 For example, star trackers typically provide attitude updates at a few Hertz.
-If the control system requires accurate knowledge between star tracker updates, then an IMU may be used for attitude propagation between star tracker updates.
+If the control system requires accurate knowledge between star tracker updates, an IMU may be used for attitude propagation over that interval.

-Gyroscope technologies typically used in modern small spacecraft are fiber optic gyros (FOGs) and MEMS gyros, with FOGs usually offering superior performance at a mass and cost penalty (24).
-While MEMs are smaller and can provide sufficient performance, they are more susceptible to radiation and single event upsets, with radiation hardened models only recently becoming available (14).
-Other gyroscope types exist (e.g., resonator gyros, ring laser gyros), but these are not common in the SmallSat/CubeSat world due to size, weight, and power (SWaP) and cost considerations.
+Gyroscope technologies typically used in modern small spacecraft are fiber optic gyros (FOGs) and MEMS gyros, with FOGs typically offering superior performance at a mass and cost penalty (18).
+While MEMS are smaller and can provide sufficient performance, they are more susceptible to radiation and single-event upsets, with radiation-hardened models only recently becoming available (8).
+Other gyroscope types exist (e.g., resonator gyros, ring laser gyros), but these are not common in the SmallSat/CubeSat world due to size, weight, and power (SWaP) and cost.

-Gyro behavior is a complex topic (25) and gyro performance is typically characterized by a multitude of parameters.
-Table 5-9 only includes bias stability and angle random walk for gyros, and bias stability and velocity random walk for accelerometers, as these are often the driving performance parameters.
-That said, when selecting inertial sensors, it is important to consider other factors such as dynamic range, output resolution, bias, sample rate, etc. Factors like turn-on bias and bias drift require onboard estimation of the bias so that the sensor can be used in attitude determination and control systems.
+Gyro behavior is a complex topic (19), and gyro performance is typically characterized by a multitude of parameters.
+Table 5-9 only includes bias stability and angle random walk for gyros, and bias stability and velocity random walk for accelerometers, as these are often key performance parameters.
+That said, when selecting inertial sensors, it is important to consider other factors such as dynamic range, output resolution, bias, sample rate, etc. Factors such as turn-on bias and bias drift require onboard estimation of bias so that the sensor can be used in attitude determination and control systems.

 Table 5-9: Gyros Available for Small Spacecraft